will0101/Dev/README.md

 ### Current Status

-- Currently building cool things✅
+- Currently building cool things ✅
 - Figuring out if I prefer front-end or back-end development 🥶
 - Working on being better than I was yesteday 😎